Trump card: White House plays its hand in health care battle

 On Thursday night, Trump turned those tactics on his own side.

-But the scale of his wager was clear when House Speaker Paul Ryan could not say whether the bill would pass or fail.
+But the scale of his wager was clear when Ryan could not say whether the bill would pass or fail.

 "We have been promising the American people that we will repeal and replace this broken law, and tomorrow we're proceeding," a terse Ryan told reporters.